artificyan/business-communication/assignments/1_your_story.md

 Your Story
 ========

 Due Date: See Syllabus & Canvas
-Value: 10% of final grade
+Value: 10 points / 10% of final grade

 We have been talking about a short, informal oral communication form dubbed _Your Story_.
 Over the next few months, you will be meeting many new people requiring you to repeatedly answer similar questions about yourself.
 The first step toward feeling comfortable and sounding interesting in these situations is to have a well-rehearsed story.